howsoai/howso-docs/source/user_guide/basics/derived_features.rst

 context features and the delta/rate features are used as derived action features.
 Since :meth:`Trainee.react` supports more explainability details than
 :meth:`Trainee.react_series`, this can be useful to replicate the behavior of :meth:`~Trainee.react_series` using :meth:`~Trainee.react`.

-For more information on time-series, see the API Reference and the :doc:`time-series user guide <time_series>`
+For more information on time-series, see the API Reference and the :doc:`time-series user guide <../adv_capabilities/time_series>`

 API References